 Note: The lowest available static pressure should be utilized in determining churn pressure so that the stop pressure can be achieved with low pressure.
-The 5 psi differential is used to allow for gauge error.
+The 5 psi differential is used to allow for gauge error.\2\

-- 9-5.3.3 When fire pumps are supplied directly by a water tank, the fire pumps must be arranged to shutdown manually. - 9-5.3.4 Fire pump activation (run) shall transmit an alarm condition to the Installation receiving station, or remote receiving station, but not activate the Facility notification appliance circuits (i.e. no audible/visual notification in the protected Facility(s)). - 9-5.4 Pump Drive. - 9-5.4.1 Electric power must comply with NFPA 20.
+- 9-5.3.3 /2/Fire pump activation (run) must transmit an alarm condition to the Installation receiving station, or remote receiving station, but not activate the Facility notification appliance circuits (i.e. no audible/visual notification in the protected Facility(s)). - 9-5.4 Pump Drive. - 9-5.4.1 Electric power must comply with NFPA 20.
 Where electric power is available from a Reliable Power Source of adequate capacity, electric motor driven fire pumps must be used. - 9-5.4.2 When a Reliable Power Source is not available, electric motor driven fire pumps must be provided with a secondary power source (i.e. emergency generator with automatic transfer switch).
 See Chapter 2 for the definition of Reliable Power Source. - 9-5.4.3 A diesel engine driven fire pump is permitted in lieu of an electric motor driven fire pump when a Reliable Power Source is not available.